-The Interim Chair of Governors met with members of the Board in 2020/21 to gain their views on the University and the operation of the Board and its Committees as well as opportunities for enhancement and sharing best practice.
+The Board appointed a new independent Chair of Governors, who commenced in post on 1 February 2022.
+The Chair of Governors met with members of the Board in 2022 to gain their views on the University and the operation of the Board and its Committees as well as opportunities for enhancement and sharing best practice.